unilad homepage

 Murdaugh's murder conviction has been overturned (Live Now Fox YouTube)

-During a trial that lasted six weeks in 2023, a jury found the disgraced attorney guilty of the two murders.
+During the six-week trial, a jury found the disgraced attorney guilty of the two murders.
 It was said Maggie and Paul were shot at close range.

-In 2023, Murdaugh did however, plead guilty to 22 federal financial crime charges, in which he admitted to stealing millions of dollars.
-He received a 40 year federal sentence.
+Murdaugh pled guilty to 22 federal financial crime charges, in which he admitted to stealing millions of dollars.
+He received a 40-year federal sentence and an additional 27-year sentence for state crimes for stealing $12 million from his client and company.

 The former attorney has always adamantly denied killing his wife and son.